Here we are aiming to provide information about the School based Lateral flow Testing.

 Question 1 how often will the tests be offered?

 Answer 1.
-Currently we are being asked to test secondary aged students twice 3 to 5 days apart.
-They will then be offered 7 days of testing as an alternative to isolation if they are in contact with a positive case.
+Currently we are being asked to test secondary aged students three times 3 to 5 days apart.
 Staff will be offered weekly testing and 7 days of tests if they have contact with a positive case.